Red-Hat-EMEA-Portflio-SSA/bcl_setup/collections/ansible_collections/mschreie/nsupdate/roles/nsupdate/README.md

 Requirements
 ------------

 The DNS server needs to be in the ansible inventory and given as a parameter.
 The role connects to that server and executes nsupdate from there.
-The primary zones, which ththis module can update need to have set "update-policy local"
+The primary zones, which this module can update need to have set "update-policy local"

 Role Variables
 --------------